Molham Babouli: Muaither SC

 In 2022, Babouli joined Muaither SC in the Qatari Second Division.

 York United

 In August 2022, Babouli joined York United FC on a contract through the 2024 season.
 He made his debut for his new club on August 14, entering in as a substitute against FC Edmonton.
 In York's next game on August 20, Babouli scored his first goal against his former club Forge FC in an eventual 3-1 victory.
+In 2023, Babouli was subject to controversy due to not showing up to York United’s pride match.

+Second spell at Forge FC

+On January 23, 2025, Babouli signed a one-year contract with Forge FC.

 International career

 Babouli was eligible to represent the United Arab Emirates (through birth), Syria (through descent), and Canada (through residency).
 Babouli made his debut for the Canadian program with the U23 side at the 2015 Pan American Games.
 He played his first match against Brazil U23 and scored a goal in a 4–1 defeat.
 Babouli was named to the 2015 CONCACAF Men's Olympic Qualifying Championship team on September 18, 2015.

 In November 2021, he was named to Syria's preliminary squad for the 2021 FIFA Arab Cup.
 He made his debut for the team against the country of his birth, United Arab Emirates, in a 2022 FIFA World Cup qualifier on January 27, 2022.